cogentcore/core/README.md

 	+ in widget.go: here add a thing that copies any style elements marked as "inherit" from parent to part

 * Style one field -- use for fields in Node objs -- e.g., for indent in TreeView

-* add a ReRender2D call (change existing to ReRender2DNode or something?) that does the re-rendering: layout (or frame?) remembers its last size and clears that prior size -- (within parVp constraints) -- basically allows more modular updates within layouts even if they change size.

 * test SVG path rendering
 * property-based xforms for svg